shahoob/easePackageCheck/README.md

 It's simple as `npm install easepackagecheck` right?

 ## What's New?
+In `1.2.2`:
+i also patched another one, Thanks to Visual Studio Code There are syntax errors now fixed.

+Again, it `woooshed` over my head, got'em with help of Visual Studio Code.

 In `1.2.1`:

 I patched a 1 problem that i missed just like it woooshed over my head then got it now.